 A new approach has launched in Peterborough with an aim to ensure that every child in the city can read well and enjoys it.
 This vision commits the city to improving reading in a new and exciting way, not only strengthening the resources of the city’s schools and teachers but establishing reading as a priority for every service, business and community agency committed to Peterborough’s future.

-This vision builds upon the great work already being done in Peterborough by the City Council, the National Literacy Trust, Vivacity and other partners.
+This vision builds upon the great work already being done in Peterborough by the council, the National Literacy Trust and other partners.
 It sets out a strategic pathway and three key priorities to guide how we can all work together so that we ensure that every child has improved life opportunities through reading.
 We have all pledged to play our part in helping children to have a lifelong love of reading and build a reading city.
 We invite you to join us.

 Reading is important for the children of Peterborough for various reasons: